johnBorroel/xrwvm-fullstack_developer_capstone/README.md

 - **Backend:**
   - Python with Django (main application, REST APIs)
-  - Node.js with Express.js (data serving for dealerships and reviews)
 - **Frontend:**
   - React
   - HTML & CSS for static pages and styling